What Are Internal Links In SEO?

 Search engine crawlers like Google rely heavily on internal linking to understand your site structure, making it a crucial part of SEO.

-A strong internal linking structure creates a hierarchy on the website, attributing more link value or authority to the most important pages and blog posts than the other pages on the same domain.
-Of course, they also play a crucial role in establishing user engagement, improving site rankings, and facilitating navigation.
+A strong internal linking structure creates a hierarchy on the website, attributing more link value or authority to the most important pages and blog posts than to the other pages on the same domain.
+Of course, internal linking structures also play a crucial role in establishing user engagement, improving site rankings, and facilitating navigation.

 Internal Links